marcpre/personal_blog_eleventy/README.md

 101. let chathpt read anything from your Smartphone
 102. regulatory startup opportunities
 103. Make time if you do not have time
+104. Live speech translation with ai and answering